HanuKeyser/NovaWatch/README.md

 ```
 / (novawatch.site root)
-├── index.html              The app itself (auth, Home/Discover/Library tabs, all modals)
+├── index.html              The app itself (auth, Home/Discover/Library tabs, all modals -
+│                            including NovaWrapped, which used to be its own page)
 ├── manifest.json           PWA manifest (installability, icons)
 ├── service-worker.js       Offline app-shell caching + notification click handling
 ├── styles/
-│   ├── tokens.css          Shared design tokens - linked by ALL THREE HTML pages
+│   ├── tokens.css          Shared design tokens - linked by both HTML pages
 │   └── app.css             index.html's component styles
 ├── scripts/
 │   └── app.js              index.html's application logic
-├── privacy-terms/
+└── privacy-terms/
-│   └── index.html          Privacy Notice & Terms of Service (was privacy-terms.html)
+    └── index.html          Privacy Notice & Terms of Service (was privacy-terms.html)
-└── nova-wrapped/
-    └── index.html          Yearly recap page, releases Jan 1 2027 (was novawrapped.html)
 ```

-**Deployment note:** `privacy-terms/` and `nova-wrapped/` deploy one folder level *deeper* than `index.html` (i.e. `novawatch.site/privacy-terms/` and `novawatch.site/nova-wrapped/`, vs `index.html` at the domain root).
-Both link `styles/tokens.css` as `../styles/tokens.css` to account for that.
-If either page - or the app itself - ever moves to a different depth, that relative path needs to move with it.
+**Deployment note:** `privacy-terms/` deploys one folder level *deeper* than `index.html` (i.e. `novawatch.site/privacy-terms/`, vs `index.html` at the domain root).
+It links `styles/tokens.css` as `../styles/tokens.css` to account for that.
+If it - or the app itself - ever moves to a different depth, that relative path needs to move with it.

 ### Why the split